Deep Dive — Prestige Brands

 Does Miele actually last longer?

-Why does AEG score so low on features?
+Why does AEG score lower on features than LG or Hisense?

 Is Bosch better than Siemens?